ubc-library-rc/rc-docs/docs/gaaonboarding/gaaonboardingchecklist.md

    - \[    \] Direct Deposit Form (for payroll)-only required if new employee
    - \[    \] **International Students only**-Study permit (VISA) and SIN
      - if you do not yet have a SIN, you must apply immediately.
 Service Canada instantly gives you a letter confirming you applied for SIN.
 You must submit this to Library HR while you wait for your SIN to arrive.
-     - if your permit expires during the term, please advise your Team Lead well in advance.
-Team Leads, please notify Library HR when permits change or are updated.
+     - if your permits will expire during the term, let your Team Lead know when you have updated them in Workday.
+Team Leads, please notify Library HR to look for the Workday change.
 1. \[    \] **On-site only:** You have completed the Koerner Library Safety training and submitted the accompanying checklist to your team lead.
 1. \[    \] You have completed the <b>six</b> online courses, printed certificates of proof, and submitted them to your team lead:
    - \[    \] **ONLINE** [New Worker Safety Training <b>PART 1</b> AND <b>PART 2</b>](https://wpl.ubc.ca/browse/srs/mandatory/courses/wpl-srs-newsot)